LGBTQ Nation

 LGBTQ Nation is an American online news magazine headquartered in San Francisco, California.
-It was founded in 2009 and is currently owned by Q.Digital.
+It was founded in 2009 and is currently owned by Q Digital.
 The website is primarily marketed to the lesbian, gay, bisexual, transgender, and queer (LGBTQ) community.
-Through its parent company, it is affiliated with three other sites: Queerty, GayCities, and INTO.
+Through its parent company, it is affiliated with Queerty, OutSports, GayCities, and INTO.

 History

 LGBTQ Nation was founded in 2009.
 It reports on topics that are relevant to the LGBTQ community, and the site is headquartered in San Francisco.
-It is owned by Q.Digital, as are its sister companies, Queerty, GayCities, and INTO.
+It is owned by Q Digital, as are its sister companies, Queerty, GayCities, and INTO.
 As of 2017, the website had 1.2 million followers on Facebook.
 Q.Digital says that LGBTQ Nation is "the most visited LGBTQ news site in the US".
 In 2021, LGBTQ Nation was nominated for the 32nd GLAAD Media Awards.